Kmeakin/resume/src/resume.typ

   - Setup an internal deployment of `crater`, Rust's regression testing tool.
   - Investigated changing the default linker on Rust's AArch64 target to `lld` to reduce compile-times
-    - Using the internal `crater` deployment, identified crates that would be broken by the change, and worked with maintainers to fix them.
+    - Using the internal `crater` deployment, identified libraries that would be broken by the change, and worked with maintainers to fix them.
     - Benchmarked the compile-time improvements of using `lld` on the `rustc-perf` benchmark suite.